oeg-upm/llm4oe-slr/README.md

    We applied two filters:
    - Peer-reviewed status
    - Abstract relevance to LLM-based ontology engineering
     This resulted in **46 papers**.
-   After further inspection, **12 papers were excluded** due to lack of alignment with our scope or some were grouped with prior approaches, subsequently excluded because they overlapped.(marked with strikethrough      in the spreadsheet),
+    After further inspection, **12 papers were excluded** due to lack of alignment with our scope or some were grouped with prior approaches, subsequently excluded because they overlapped.(marked with strike through in the spreadsheet),

 leading to **34 final included studies**.